alexchao26/oneterminal/README.md

 long: Optional longer description

 # commands are made of
-#   1. text string (the command to run, will be expanded via os.ExpandEnv)
+#   1. command string (the command to run, will be expanded via os.ExpandEnv)
+#   2. name string, text to prefix each line of this command's output
+#      NOTE: an empty string is a valid name and is useful for things like vault
+#            which write to stdout in small chunks
-#   2. directory string (optional), what directory to run the command from
+#   3. directory string (optional), what directory to run the command from
 #      NOTE: use $HOME, not ~.
 This strings gets passed through os.ExpandEnv
-#   3. silence boolean (optional: default false), if true will silence that command's output
+#   4. silence boolean (optional: default false), if true will silence that command's output
 commands:
+- name: greeter-1
-- text: echo hello from window 1
+  command: echo hello from window 1
   directory: $HOME/go
   silence: false
+- name: greeter-2
-- text: echo hello from window 2
+  command: echo hello from window 2
   silence: false
+- name: ""
-- text: echo "they silenced me :'("
+  command: echo "they silenced me :'("
   silence: true
 ```